-Amended Motion: An amendment cannot change the intent of the motion; it can only make the motion clearer.
+Amended Motion - an amendment cannot change the intent of the motion; it can only make the motion clearer.
 The amendment must be moved and seconded.
+Example would be the same as above but using the word 'amendment'.
 Members can debate or comment on the amendment (debating whether to accept the changed wording put forward, not the motion itself), then the amendment will be voted on.
-If carried, it becomes the motion which is read again-no need to move or second it.
+If carried, it becomes the motion which is read again - no need to move and second it.
 The mover of the original motion cannot second the amendment.

-When the amendment has been decided a further amendment may be moved, which if carried, shall in turn supersede the motion.
+When the amendment has been decided a further amendment may be moved, which, if carried, shall in turn supersede the motion.